Spirals-Team/hadoop-benchmark/README.md

  SWIM is a Statistical Workload Injector for Mapreduce [(SWIM)](https://github.com/SWIMProjectUCB/SWIM/wiki).
  Users could generate their own SWIM workloads by following SWIM tutorial, and then replace `benchmarks/swim/image/SWIM` directory with new SWIM workloads directory.
-> In our example, we use a very small [work log](https://github.com/SWIMProjectUCB/SWIM/blob/master/workloadSuite/FB-2009_samples_24_times_1hr_0_first50jobs.tsv) which is captured by FaceBook in 2009 to generate our SWIM example workload which only contains 50 concurrent Mapreduce jobs.
+> In our example, we use a very small [work log](https://github.com/SWIMProjectUCB/SWIM/blob/master/workloadSuite/FB-2009_samples_24_times_1hr_0_first50jobs.tsv) which is captured by FaceBook in 2009 to generate our SWIM example workloads which only contain 50 concurrent Mapreduce jobs.

 ## 5. Self-balancing Scenario